Jane Logemann

 Jane Logemann is an American artist based in New York City, specializing in abstract aesthetic featuring symmetry in nature and calligraphy-hebraic art.
 She is a member of the American Abstract Artists (AAA) and her art is exhibited in a variety of public galleries including the Museum of Modern Art, the Walker Art Center, and the Contemporary Jewish Museum.

-Education

 Logemann studied at the Layton School of Art in Milwaukee, WI, and has a Bachelor of Science in Fine Arts from the University of Wisconsin–Milwaukee.